aussielunix/ubuntu-dev-playbook/README.md

 ## Installation

-**Assumes you have ssh keys setup with ssh-agent or agent-forwarding**
+This assumes you have ssh keys setup with ssh-agent or agent-forwarding.
+(See below if you do not)

 * `curl -Ls http://pajuna.it | bash`
 * create your own `~/.pajuna/config.yml` based off of `~/.pajuna/default.config.yml` (optional)